-I’ve created this resource to make known all of the bicycle touring manufacturers in the world, to discuss the different types of touring bikes available and to provide you with my unbiased opinion of each product at it’s given price.
+I’ve created this resource to make known all of the touring bicycle manufacturers in the world, to discuss the different types of touring bikes available and to provide you with my unbiased opinion of each product at it’s given price.
 Some brands produce complete bikes, and others framesets only, which I’ve made sure to mention.

-I’ve also made a:
+I’ve also made the:

-- Complete List of Tandem Builders and Manufacturers; and
+Complete List of Tandem Builders and Manufacturers;

-- Complete List of Touring Bikes Available in Australia
+Complete List of Touring Bikes Available in Australia;

 Different Types of Touring Bicycle

 This style of bike is ready to take racks and bags, however, is best suited to lighter loads and road-only use.
 Typically you will find 700c wheels with narrow tyres, similar geometry to a road bike and higher gear ratios – all of which are perfect for sealed roads.
 If you’re wondering how a cyclocross bike compares to a touring bicycle, head HERE.

 Based on a ‘hybrid’ bicycle this style of bike is most popular with European brands.
 They are often designed around light loads, equipped with a rear rack only, a suspension fork, an aluminium frame and gear ratios suited to sealed roads and bicycle paths.
 Trekking bikes can be as fast as ‘light touring’ bikes, but with the added bonus that they are more upright.